 As the disc space collapses and loses height, stability can be lost and the nerves housed in the spinal canal can become compressed.
 It is important to remember that disc degeneration is part of the natural process of aging and does not necessarily lead to chronic lower back pain.

 Bone spurs, sometimes called osteophytes, may begin to form around the disc space.
 This may be the body’s response to try to stop damaging movement.
 The spurs can become a problem if they start to grow into the spinal canal and press on nerves or the spinal cord.
 This condition is called spinal stenosis and, many times, accompanies degenerative disc disease.

-For more information about the spine or to make an appointment with a spine specialist, call (502) 629-1234.
+For more information about degenerative disc treatment options, or to make an appointment with a spine specialist, please call Norton Spine Care at (502) 629-1234.